The fundamental theorem of cubical small cancellation theory: Fundamental theorem of classical small cancellation

-\begin{lem} Let $D$ be a disc diagram such that $D=D_1\cup_C D_2$ where $C$ is a single cell.
-If $D_1$ and $D_2$ satisfy $n$-Greendlinger Condition, then so does $D$.\end{lem} \begin{proof} If one of $D_1, D_2$ consists only of $C$, then there is nothing to show, so we assume that $C\subsetneq D_i$ for $i=1,2$.
+\begin{lem} Let $D=D_1\cup_C D_2$ be a disc diagram where $D_1,D_2$ are disc diagrams and $C$ is a single cell.
+If $D_1$ and $D_2$ satisfy $n$-Greendlinger Condition, then so does $D$. \end{lem} \begin{proof} Suppose $C$ is a $1$-cell.
+If for $i=1,2$ the disc diagram $D_i$ is a single $2$-cell and $C\subset D_i$ then $D$ is a ladder.
+Otherwise either $C$ contains a $0$-cell which is disconnecting in $D$ or $C$ is contained in a $2$-cell which is disconnecting in $D$.
+Thus it suffices to consider cases where $C$ is a $0$-cell or a $2$-cell.
+If one of $D_1, D_2$ consists only of $C$, then there is nothing to show, so we assume that $C\subsetneq D_i$ for $i=1,2$.
 Observe that $C$ is a boundary cell in $D_i$ for $i=1,2$, because otherwise $D$ would not embed in the plane.
 If one of $D_1$ and $D_2$ has at least three exposed cells, say $D_1$, then at least two exposed cells of $D_1$ remain exposed in $D$, since we glue along a single cell.
-In that case, if $D_2$ is a single cell, then it is exposed in $D$, and otherwise one of its exposed cells is an exposed cell of $D$.
+Also, at least one of exposed cells of $D_2$ remains an exposed cell of $D$.
 See Figure~\ref{pushoutfig}.

-If $D_1$ and $D_2$ are both ladders or single cells, then one of the following holds:\begin{itemize}\item the diagram $D$ is a ladder, if for both $i=1,2$ either $D_i$ is a single $2$-cell or $C$ is contained in an end-cell of $D_i$, \item the diagram $D$ has three exposed cells, otherwise.
+If $D_1$ and $D_2$ are both ladders or single cells, then one of the following holds: \begin{itemize}\item the diagram $D$ is a ladder, if for both $i=1,2$ either $D_i$ is a single $2$-cell or $C$ is contained in an end-cell of $D_i$, \item the diagram $D$ has three exposed cells, otherwise.
 To see this suppose that $D_1$ is a ladder and $C$ is not contained in any end-cell of $D_1$.
-Then two exposed cells of $D_1$ are exposed in $D$ and there is at least one exposed cell of $D$ contained in $D_2$. \end{itemize} \end{proof}
+Then the end-cells of $D_1$ remain exposed in $D$ and there is at least one end-cell of $D_2$ which remains exposed in $D$. \end{itemize} \end{proof}